 The final settlement may be an uneven split to reflect the different needs and resources of each spouse.

-Our divorce solicitors can help you work through financial issues and sort out a settlement that provides you with financial security and reflects your contributions to your marriage over the years.
+Our expert divorce solicitors can help you work through financial issues and sort out a settlement that provides you with financial security and reflects your contributions to your marriage over the years.